mcboyd-bu/Website/docs/gettingStarted/computerSetup/bash.rst

   :width: 100%
   :align: center

 You are now ready to use bash on Windows.
-Whenever you are asked to use a terminal program in the RACECAR-MN course, always use bash (by launching Ubuntu from the start menu).  **Never use PowerShell or cmd for anything related to the racecar**.
+Whenever you are asked to use a terminal program in the RACECAR simulation course, always use bash (by launching Ubuntu from the start menu).  **Never use PowerShell or cmd for anything related to the racecar**.

 ================
 Git Line Endings